Protocol Design

 - Net exposure = 0

-This enables free minting: Anyone can mint unlimited pairs because holding both sides creates zero net exposure.
+This enables free creation: Anyone can create unlimited pairs because holding both sides creates zero net exposure.

 Position Lifecycle